Priyanshuthapliyal2005/2219351/readme.md

 # URL Shortener

-A simple URL shortener built with React and Node.js.
+A full-stack URL shortener application built with React, Node.js, and MongoDB.
+This project allows users to shorten long URLs, generate custom shortcodes, track click statistics, and set expiration dates for the links.

 ## Screenshots